 The majority of this gas is expelled via flatulence, or in laymen’s terms, farting.
 The rest of the gas is expelled through the lungs.

 If you have read anything about SIBO, you may already know that the breath test is the most practical way to test for it.
 It indirectly quantifies SIBO by measuring the amount of hydrogen and methane expelled through the lungs.
-To read more about the breath test, see my article “Struggling to Decide if You Should Get a SIBO Breath Test?” in an upcoming post.
+To read more about the breath test, see my article “What Your Doctor Doesn’t Know About SIBO Breath Test.

 Which type of SIBO is the most common?
 In my experience, I see more hydrogen dominant than methane dominant.
 One study tested about 200 people who had IBS with the glucose breath test.
 Almost half of them were positive for SIBO.
 Here is the breakdown for those who were positive:3